Tomorrow we have the finale to the flat racing season and the curtain raiser to the flat season. How can you have both? Let me explain….

 UK Racing – Ascot Champions Day

 The specific races existed before this meeting started but were brought together to bring in a real feast at the end of the season.
 It’s one of my highest turnover weekends of the year.
-Last year, the average turnover was over £2m per race and it’s gathering more momentum every year.
+Last year, the average turnover was over £2m per race and it’s gathered more momentum every year.

 Australian Racing – The Everest and Caulfield Cup

-It’s a monster of a race and today will be my traditional prep for the Melbourne Cup meeting.
+It’s a monster of a race, and today will be my traditional prep for the Melbourne Cup meeting.
 Learn a bit more about it here: –

 Talking about turnover, be aware that races in New South Wales are subject to the Australian turnover charge.
-A henius crime on punters in Australia.
+A heinous crime against punters and Betfair traders in Australia.
 Betfair Australia, who do a great job of supporting the exchange, have explained it in more detail by clicking on this link.